IS A BEETLE CERTIFICATE REQUIRED BY LAW?

 The following timber destroying insects are commonly found in the houses of the Republic Of South Africa: Hylotrupes Bajulus (Italian Beetle, Old house Borer), Oxypleurus Nodieri (Longhorned Beetle), Anobium Punctatum (Common Furniture Beetle), Lyctus Brunneus (Powder Post Beetle), Stenoscellis Hylastoides (Cossonid Woodborer), Nicobium Castaneum, Cryptotermes Brevis (West Indian Drywood Termite), and various subterranean termites.
 All of them are destructive and may cause considerable damage.

-What isn’t covered in the beetle clearance certificate?
+What is not covered in the beetle clearance certificate?

 - General pest infestations; cockroaches, fleas, rodents